 Several, including adults, have been fitted with satellite tags.

-Satellite tags can last up to two years but tags generally last for six months.
+Satellite tags can last up to two years but these tags generally last for six months.
 They can provide the locations of the sharks when they surface.

 Over 100 white sharks from three to over five metres in length have been fitted with acoustic tags and or satellite tags at the Neptune Islands in South Australia alone.